-All temporary residence and work permit applications will have to be processed and decided within 60 days of receipt of complete documentation.
+All temporary residence and work permit applications have to be processed and decided within 60 days of receipt of complete documentation.
 Applications submitted before 1 January 2022 that have not been determined yet may be reviewed under an expedited procedure.

 Conditions of employment